alex-vasiliu/iOS-portfolio/README.md

   * Fund account with Credit Card or Apple Pay
   * Track user activity with Analytics
   * Deep Linking using Branch.io
-  * biometric authentication with Face and Touch ID
+  * Biometric Authentication with Face and Touch ID
   * Share and invite with message or email

 </details>